alexisdacosta/handwritten-character-sequence-recognition/docs/report.md

 1. The MNIST handwritten digits dataset
 2. The EMNIST handwritten characters dataset (Extension of the MNSIT dataset)

 The MNIST datasets are efficient and easy to use.
-Each line of the cdv corresponds to a 28x28 image.
+Each line of the csv corresponds to a 28x28 image.
 Each column except the first one corresponds to a pixel (pixel 0_1 pixel_0_1 ... pixel_27_27).
 The first column corresponds to its label, its value (for example 1, for an image corresponding to a digit 1).
 Its composition allows a simple interpretation by several machine learning tools, which we will detail below.
 This avoids large pre-processing steps.

 To retrieve them, for MNIST, several python libraries allow to obtain them directly, in particular Keras from the famous Tensorflow.
 However, for EMNIST, it is more complex, we must directly download the .csv from Kaggle.